MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/iberoamerica/ltm-chile-elec-invo-conncection.md

 Some parameters must be configured directly in Finance.

 1. Make sure that the country/region-specific ER configurations for the document context and electronic document model mapping that are required for Chile are imported.
-For more information, see [Set up Electronic invoicing parameters](../global/e-invoicing-set-up-parameters#set-up-electronic-document-parameters.md).
+For more information, see [Set up Electronic document parameters](../global/e-invoicing-set-up-parameters.md#set-up-electronic-document-parameters).

     > [!NOTE]
     > After you import the **Electronic invoicing for Chile** feature, electronic documents are configured by default.
 Follow these remaining steps of this procedure if you must make changes.